Seceventspen/Alternativesec/_posts/2017-08-04-Cracking-In-The-Cloud-With-Hashcat.md

 **Quick apology**

-A quick apology for to the absence of content over the last few months!
+A quick apology for the absence of content over the last few months!
 Without boring you with the details a few things basically made posting to the blog more difficult, with the main issue being changing jobs and that particular employer having a policy which prevented me from doing personal research and extra-curricular activities outside of working hours in my own time.
-Anyway, this is no longer an issue and the ‘Cracking in the cloud’ will be the first post after the hiatus.
+Anyway, this is no longer an issue and ‘Cracking in the cloud with Hashcat’ will be the first post after my hiatus.

 Moving swiftly on now that’s put to bed!